Horses for Courses

 Barlow’s Bookies is as much an anachronism in today’s real England as Underworld is.
 In reality, Carla would be having knickers stitched in Bangladesh, not on the street near where she lives, and Peter would be manager of a Ladbrokes betting shop, not an independent bookie with a single backstreet shop.

 In both businesses, Rob has given voice to the new economic reality.
 When he set up business on his own after Carla returned, he was soliciting orders and filling them without having a bricks and mortar building.
-Was he using manufacturers in the Third World or hiring local seamstresses on a piecework basis?
+Was he using offshore manufacturers or hiring local seamstresses on a piecework basis?
 Carla soon brought him back into Underworld so we don’t really know how his independent business panned out.

 Now, after buying out Leanne’s share of Barlow’s Bookies, Carla installed Rob as Creative Consultant to improve Peter’s rapidly failing business.
 Rob was the one to mention the competition given by on-line gambling.
 The popularity of internet betting has contributed to the financial woes of large bookie chains in England for quite a few years.